mattermost/docs/source/channels/mention-people.rst

 .. note::

   - If you forget to mention someone in a message, editing the existing message to add an @mention won't trigger new @mention notifications, desktop notifications, or notification sounds.
   - Mattermost supports mentions for names that include accents (also known as diacritics).
-Names like Zoë, Jesús, Sørina, François, Mary-Jo, Jokūbas, Siân, KŠthe, or Fañch are returned in autocomplete results.
+Names like Zoë, Jesús, Sørina, François, André, Jokūbas, Siân, KŠthe, or Fañch are returned in autocomplete results.

 @username
 ---------